nordeim/vantage/docs/prompts.md

+Awesome job on your meticulous review, analysis and planning!
+Please keep up the good work in your rigorous and meticulous approach to planning and execution!
+Now, please save/stage your validated deep understanding of the project as a markdown document file named `Updated_Deep_Analysis_PRD_v4.2.md` for future reference.
+Next, please think deeper and think harder to explore systematically and meticulously how best to implement your suggested "Phase 2 Roadmap (Next Steps)".
+Review the actual codebase files to validate your assumptions if necessary.
+Then meticulously create a detailed implementation plan for Phase 2 execution, include in your plan a list of files to create/update, and for each of these files, include the description of changes and features needed with a checklist for post generation validation.
+Then review and validate your comprehensive implementation plan before proceeding.

+---

 Awesome understanding!
 Now, please meticulously review and analyze the "Project Requirements Document" v4.1 + patch to v4.2, to have a deep understanding of the WHAT, WHY and HOW of the project and its codebase design and architecture.

 ---